nixworks/public/news/2011/07/2/index.md

 ##### Freedom Flotilla II
 ### [Freedom Flotilla II: Greek port authorities arrest the captain of the US-flagged vessel "The Audacity of Hope", the latest incident to befall the flotilla following two counts of alleged sabotage and the towing back to port of this ship yesterday. ](/news/2011/07/2/freedom-flotilla-ii-greek-port-authorities-arrest-the-captain-of-the-us-flagged-vessel-the-audacity-of-hope-the-latest-incident-to-befal.md)
-_Context: Freedom Flotilla II, The Audacity of Hope_
+_Context: The Audacity of Hope, Freedom Flotilla II_

 ##### Serbia
 ### [Serbia and Kosovo sign the first accords between the two nations since Kosovo's declaration of independence three years ago. ](/news/2011/07/2/serbia-and-kosovo-sign-the-first-accords-between-the-two-nations-since-kosovo-s-declaration-of-independence-three-years-ago.md)